Reikimann/TuxDocs/Chapter_1/technical_terminologies.md

 # Technical Terminologies

-In this article we will cover some techinal terminology, you can use `ctrl` + `f` and search for the tearm your are looking for.
+In this article we will cover some techinal terminology, you can use `ctrl` + `f` and search for the term your are looking for.

 ### Command Flags